Triskele37/ffxiv-completionist/_documentation/Feature Requests.md

       * The Masked Carnivale
       * Jumbo Cactpot
       * Tome Cap (max 450) (reset)
-  * Breadcrumb UI Improvement
-    * add dropdown arrow to each crumb to open subgroups directly for that crumb
   * Feedback on Random view when selected group has no incomplete tasks
     * or hide complete groups?
   * Replace most of Guide with "Contextual Help"